CorndelWithSoftwire/DevOps-Course-Starter/README.md

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.

-//TODO
 how to run tests
+- ensure chromedriver is downloaded and added to system path (https://chromedriver.chromium.org/downloads)
-   - run `pytest`
+- run `pytest` from the command line
-specify chromedriver path